RoboCup-SPL/GameController/README.md

   substitute.
 Player number 6 is penalized this way right from the beginning, waiting for being substituted for another player.

-- Because of the substitute, playersPerTeam is 6 now in the SPL.
+- Because of the substitute, playersPerTeam is 6 now in regular SPL games, but not in drop-in player games.

 - The new PENALTY_SPL_COACH_MOTION was added.

 - There is a new secondary game state STATE2_TIMEOUT.

-- The custom types uint8, uint16, and uint32 were replaced by the official standard types uint8_t, uint16_t, and uint32_t defined in <stdint.h> (or <cstdint>).
+- The custom types uint8, uint16, and uint32 were replaced by the standard types uint8_t, uint16_t, and uint32_t defined in <stdint.h> (or <cstdint>).
 Please
   note that including RoboCupGameControlData.h inside a namespace now has strange effects.
 They can avoided by including <stdint.h> before opening the namespace.